 ATTEMPT ALL TASKS

 Every student looks forward for the holidays.
 This is because there is a lot of kadodi and imbalu.
 Some of you are candidates of imbalu this year.
-In term one you have studied mo Communication and technology.
-Newspapers have for ages been used for communication.
+In term one you have studied momodern Communication technology and celebrations.
+You studied that Newspapers have for ages been used for communication.
 In this holiday, you are expected to observe all the events that take place in your village.
 Take note of each activity, the day it happened and the parties involved.

 Task : write and design a newspaper for your village.